Scott Bell takes on the challenge of rebuilding Smith football

-GREENSBORO — When Scott Bell stepped down as High Point Christian’s football coach in May, he said he was “ready for a new challenge.”
+GREENSBORO — When Scott Bell resigned as High Point Christian’s football coach in May, he said he was “ready for a new challenge.”
 It didn’t take him long to find it.

 Bell was introduced Thursday as head coach at Smith.

 He takes over a Golden Eagles program that has gone 13-39 in the last five seasons and hasn’t finished with a winning record since 2010.
-Bell is Smith’s third head coach in as many seasons and he succeeds Marcello Royal, who resigned April 22 after one year.
+Bell is Smith’s third head coach in three seasons and succeeds Marcello Royal, who resigned April 22 after one year.

 Bell, 55, is a former Guilford College football player who coached High Point Christian for seven seasons.
 The Cougars went 57-18 during his tenure and won back-to-back NCISAA state championships in 2015 (Division I) and 2016 (Division II).
 He believes that success can translate to a public school.